 Although the first evidence for dark matter was discovered in the 1930s, it was in the early 1980s that astronomers became convinced that most of the mass holding galaxies and clusters of galaxies together is invisible.
 For two decades, theories were proposed and challenged, but it wasn't until the beginning of the 21st century that the "Double Dark" standard cosmological model was accepted: cold dark matter -- non-atomic matter different from that which makes up the planets, stars, and us -- plus dark energy together making up 95% of the cosmic density.
 The challenge now is to understand the underlying physics of the particles that make up dark matter and the nature of dark energy.
-The lecture includes beautiful astronomical videos and David Weinberg's "Dark Matter Rap", and it can be enjoyed by everyone, from those who know nothing about modern cosmology to experts in the field.
+This lecture includes astronomical videos and ends with David Weinberg's "Dark Matter Rap" (1992).